 Integrating Native Flora and Fauna: Strategies for Enhancing Local Habitats

 Integrating native flora and fauna into landscape design is a key strategy for enhancing local habitats and promoting biodiversity.
 Native species are adapted to the local climate and soil conditions, making them more resilient and easier to maintain than non-native species.
-They also provide essential and habitat for local wildlife, supporting the overall health of the ecosystem.
+They also provide essential food and habitat for local wildlife, supporting the overall health of the ecosystem.

 One strategy for integrating native species is to create plant communities that mimic natural ecosystems.
 This can involve clustering similar species together and using a mix of trees, shrubs, and groundcovers to create a layered effect.
 Another strategy is to use native plants to create wildlife corridors that connect fragmented habitats, allowing animals to move freely and safely across the landscape.